sujitmahapatra/Aeroplane-Game/README.md

 - Track and display flying time.
 - Option to restart the game after a successful landing.

-## License
-Enjoy playing the Aeroplane Game!
-If you have any feedback or suggestions, feel free to reach out to the author.
+*Enjoy playing the Aeroplane Game!
+If you have any feedback or suggestions, feel free to reach out to me.*